MindscapeHQ/raygun4android/README.md

 This function gets called from within the ```android {...}``` block of the Gradle file at each build in Android Studio and creates the appropriate parameterised task to push the file into the Raygun backend.

 The example shown requires curl to be on the PATH of your machine.
+Depending on your project structure and module names you also might have to adjust the path used in **proguardMappingFileParam**.

 ## Documentation